umbraco/Umbraco.UI/docs/CONTRIBUTING.md

 The UI Library components are [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) built with [Lit](https://lit.dev/) and Typescript.
 Lit is a light-weight base class that makes development of web components easier and handles all the necessary things, attaching shadow root, reactivity, attribute reflection etc. We strongly encourage you to take a look at Lit documentation before starting development.

+Using Typescript is mandatory when contributing to this repository, although it is not necessary to use it when consuming the components.

 ### New component

 You can create a new component and that way contribute to the UI library.
 But before you do that, go to the [`./src/components`](https://github.com/umbraco/Umbraco.UI/tree/dev/src/components) and check if it's not already there.
 Components from that folder are very much WIP will be gradually moved to packages.
 You may also look for an inspiration in this [components list](COMPONENTS.md), where you can check what component is in what stage.